Joey Catindig: Political theme

 As Mayor, Catindig's primary thrust were education, health, employment and housing.
 Another concern of his was the heavy traffic flow on the main thoroughfares of Santa Rosa.
 Although it can not be totally prevented, steps have been taken to ease the flow of vehicles in the city's roads; opening all possible diversion roads and secondary routes, cleaning up the image of the traffic enforcers, instilling discipline, and courtesy, proper and correct training to wit.
 His call was “Tindig Bayan Sulong Mamamayan”.

 Comeback attempts

 Catindig ran again for Mayor of Santa Rosa in 2010 as an independent but was unsuccessful, losing to Arlene Arcillas once again.
 He ran for vice mayor in 2013 as the running mate of Alice Lazaga, who was running under PDP-Laban; they both lost.

 City Councilor (2022–)

 Catindig ran for city councilor in 2022 as an independent candidate and won, placing 5th, marking his comeback in public service after 15 years and as councilor after 27 years.
-He is the only winning councilor not a part of any local tickets to clinch a seat in the city council that is dominated by allies of Mayor Arlene Arcillas.
-He was reelected in 2025 as the topnotching candidate, this time as a member of Lakas–CMD and under Mayor Arcillas's ticket.
+He is the only winning councilor not under the ticket of re-elected Mayor Arlene Arcillas to have been elected in the 2022 local elections.
+He was re-elected in 2025 as the topnotching candidate, this time as a member of Lakas–CMD and under Arcillas's ticket.